-- 2.4.
-The latest generation of cyber security products use the SIEM approach but take this to the next level.
-Using machine learning algorithms, these products are able to operate unsupervised (to a large extent) and are able to identify, classify, prioritise and neutralise malware and advanced persistent threats (APT), using built in artificial intelligence (AI) type processes. - 2.5.
+- 13. The latest generation of cyber security products use the SIEM approach but take this to the next level.
+Using machine learning algorithms, these products are able to operate unsupervised (to a large extent) and are able to identify, classify, prioritise and neutralise malware and advanced persistent threats (APT), using built in artificial intelligence (AI) type processes. - 14.
 This means that rather than operate on logs, these next generation systems monitor raw network traffic, seeing every single device and user, and automatically learning the complex relationships between them.
-Having initially established a detailed understanding of what 'normal' looks like, these systems can identify emerging threats that have bypassed traditional defences and are active within a network. - 2.6.
+Having initially established a detailed understanding of what 'normal' looks like, these systems can identify emerging threats that have bypassed traditional defences, and are active within a network - 15.
 Whilst these next generation cyber defence systems may be more expensive than traditional SIEM systems, the system cost really needs to be looked at in the context of the staff resources needed to respond to alerts/reports and the significant cost of a recovery from a cyber breach / ransomware attack.
-This is not to mention the reputational damage that might result from a cyber-attack that disables the organisation and impacts on its services. - 2.7.
-There are numerous accounts of organisations having to spend considerable sums of money in cleanup operations from cyber-attacks / ransomware outbreaks (and that is only the ones that are reported).
+This is not to mention the reputational damage that might result from a cyber attack that disables the organisation and impacts on its services. - 16.
+There are numerous accounts of organisations having to spend considerable sums of money in clean up operations from cyber attacks / ransomware outbreaks (and that is only the ones that are reported).
 For example, shipping giant and NotPetya victim Maersk, was forced to replace tens of thousands of servers and computers in the aftermath of a recent ransomware attack.
-The cost to the business in terms of both operational and reputational loss was immense and in financial terms, far more than the anticipated cost of a defence system. - 2.8.
+The cost to the business in terms of both operational and reputational loss was immense and in financial terms, far more than the anticipated cost of a defence system. - 17.
 Whilst no system is able to offer a guarantee against evolving cyber threats, these new generation of cyber defence systems are better equipped to deal with 'zero-day' attacks; this is an attack that exploits a previously unknown security vulnerability.
-A zero-day attack is also sometimes defined as an attack that takes advantage of a security vulnerability on the same day that the vulnerability becomes generally known.
+A zero-day attack is also sometimes defined as an attack that takes advantage of a security vulnerability on the same day that the vulnerability becomes generally known. - 18.
+The CIO has discussed the threat of cyber-attack with the Senior Information Risk Officer (SIRO) on many occasions, as part of on-going meetings.
+The cyber-attack threat is represented on the corporate risk register and regularly reviewed.
+The introduction of a cyber-defence system will count as significant mitigation to this risk, although the risk can never be completely mitigated.